-Since its’ inception, CISF has been assisting sailors on Conanicut Island by providing financial assistance to those who want to learn how to sail or compete in regattas at the international level.
+Since its’ inception, CISF has been assisting sailors on Conanicut Island by providing scholarships to those who want to learn how to sail or compete in regattas at the international level.
 The addition of Jamestown Sea Adventure Camp in 2012 expanded CISF’s reach to a much broader base to include non-Jamestown residents as well.

-In recent years, CISF has added a significant number of shoulder season programs.
+CISF has also added a significant number of shoulder season programs.
 After school sailing (grades 5-8), kayaking (grades 5 – 8), Backyard Explorers (grades 1-4), and Eco-Club (grades 6 – 8) are the main after school programs.

 CISF has grown tremendously from when it was founded.
 The organization has grown beyond what one man and his family can fund.
-CISFs endowment now allows CISF to try new programming and to grow modestly.
+CISFs endowment now allows us to try new programming and to grow modestly.
 However, CISF is dependent on public support through donations and grants.

 Conanicut Island Sailing Foundation would LOVE to have a permanent home at Fort Getty.
 It is an ideal environment for marine education and water access.
 CISF has offered to fundraise to build a facility at Fort Getty from which we can operate year-round.
 To that end, CISF is pursuing a public-private partnership with the Town of Jamestown to create a community sailing and marine education center in Jamestown at Fort Getty.
 Any help and support we can garner is very much appreciated!
 Letters and emails of support can be sent to Meg Myles (CISFSailing@gmail.com), or directly to Jamestown’s Town Council: